followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/headerFilter/texts/texts.md

 ===========================================================================

 <!--shortDescription-->
-Contains options that specify texts for the dropdown menu invoked when you use a column header filter.
+Contains options that specify text for various elements of the popup menu.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use these options to provide custom texts for the dropdown menu or when localizing the grid.

 <!--/fullDescription-->